NathanaelMutua/PostgreSQL-notes/README.md

 ### Using WHERE to target and filter

+> This will be covered in detail later on

 To filter results based on specific conditions, we can use the WHERE clause.
 For example, to retrieve employees in the Engineering department:

 ```sql